syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 ####  Remarks:

-#NUM! - occurs if k is equal to or less than zero, if k is equal to or greater than 1and if the array is empty.
+&#35;NUM! - occurs if k is equal to or less than zero, if k is equal to or greater than 1and if the array is empty.

-#VALUE! - occurs if k is non-numeric.
+&#35;VALUE! - occurs if k is non-numeric.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img49.png)

+_PERCENTILE.EXC_

 ### PERCENTILE.INC